 - a.
 Proposed grades, topographic contours at intervals not exceeding two (2) feet with spot elevations where the grade is less than three percent (3%).
 All elevations at the base of existing trees, which are over 6" in caliper at 4 ft. above the existing ground level and affected by proposed grading, shall be shown.
-Proposed finish grade elevations around these trees shall be shown; (Rev. 11/95) (Rev. 8/99) - b.
+Proposed finish grade elevations around these trees shall be shown.
+All plan sheets shall be stamped by a licensed surveyor and a professional engineer, (Rev. 11/95) (Rev. 8/99) (Rev. 10/23) - b.
 Plan view of the shape, size, height and location of the proposed structures, including expansion or other alterations of existing buildings;

 - c.
 The location, size, direction of travel, if appropriate, curbing, paving and the radii of all streets, driveways, access ways, and sidewalks within the site and its relationship to the off-site street system; - d.
-The size, location, and layout of all on-site parking and loading facilities; - e.
-The size and location of all public and private utilities including water lines, sewage facilities, gas lines, power lines, telephone lines, fire alarm connections, storage tanks (underground and above ground), and other utilities; (Rev. 11/93) - f.
-A storm drainage plan, performed by a Registered Professional Engineer, including a plan for the retention and slow release of storm water where necessary, together with supporting calculations in accordance with Addendum C; - g.
-The location, type, and size of all proposed landscaping and screening as well as a plan for the retention of existing significant natural features (open spaces, green areas, etc.) on the site; - h.
-A statement, prepared by the project architect, landscape architect, or landscape designer, and included on the landscape plan indicating that the design is compatible and complementary to the building and hardscape design.
-The statement shall read as follows:
+The size, location, and layout of all on-site parking and loading facilities and calculations indicating if the plan does or does not meet the Town's parking requirements; (Rev. 10/23) - e.
+The size and location of all public and private utilities including water lines, sewage facilities, gas lines, power lines, telephone lines, fire alarm connections, fire hydrants, fire ponds, and cisterns and storage tanks (underground and above ground), and other utilities; (Rev. 11/93, 10/23) - f.
+A storm drainage plan, performed and stamped by a Registered Professional Engineer, including a plan for the retention and slow release of storm water where necessary, together with supporting calculations in accordance with Addendum C;